 You’ll be required to complete three standard A-Level written exams.

 These exams contain a mixture of short and long answer questions and extended response questions.

 We provide a guaranteed exam space in one of our exam centres around the UK.
 Check where your closest exam centre is.

-Upon successful completion of this home learning course, you will receive an A-Level in Biology, issued by AQA (7402).
-This syllabus has been chosen specifically because it is the best suited to distance learning.
-Your certificate is identical to that issued to students at any other school, college, or university.
-AQA is part of the UK’s largest awarding body offering academic and vocational qualifications that are globally recognised and benchmarked.
+Upon successful completion of this home learning course, you will receive an A-Level in Biology, issued by AQA.
+Your certificate is identical to those issued to students at any other school, college, or university.

 Official Qualification Title - A-Level Biology

 Entry requirements - A GCSE or equivalent in Biology (minimum grade 5-6 – the equivalent to a grade B) and Chemistry (minimum grade 4 – the equivalent to a grade C) or Double or Triple Science (minimum grade 5-6 – the equivalent to a grade B) and Maths (minimum grade 4 – the equivalent to grade C) is strongly recommended for this course.

 This module will explore how the cells of all living things share some of the same compounds, such as carbohydrates, enzymes, proteins, and even water!
 You’ll learn about how different biological molecules interact and what roles they have in maintaining life.

 All life on Earth exists as cells and they all have basic features in common, such as how they arise, what they’re made of, and how they communicate between cells.
 In this section, you’ll learn how the interaction between different types of cells are involved in disease, recovery from disease, and the immune system’s response.